-If you are deaf or hard of hearing, Accommodation Services can provide you with a deaf alerter so you know when there is a fire alarm in your block.
+If you are deaf or hard of hearing, The Accommodation Hub can provide you with a deaf alerter so you know when there is a fire alarm in your block.
 You will keep the deaf alerter for the duration of your Accommodation Licence.

 Deaf Alerter Night Cradle user instructions:

 The DEAF ALERTER® Night Cradle wakes you up when you are asleep in bed.
 It is connected to a pad under your pillow at night, and will vibrate if there is an alarm.

 It has a battery, so it will still work if there is an electricity power cut.

 1. Plug the pillow pad into the back of the Night Cradle where marked.